jemmamariex3/Bamazon/README.md

 # Week12-Bamazon

-In this assignment, we are to be create an Amazon-like application with MySQL The app will take in orders from the customers and deplete stock from the inventory.
+In this assignment, we are to be creating an Amazon-like application with MySQL.
+The app will take in orders from the customers and deplete stock from the inventory.

 *BAMAZON DEMO VIDEO:* https://www.youtube.com/watch?v=A47-uFmklRc
 ##Challenge: Customer View